chainer/chainer/docs/source/reference/core/configuration.rst

    For example, if you only want to enable debug mode in a fragment of code, write as follows.

       >>> with chainer.using_config('debug', True):
-      ...     ...  # code running in the debug mode
+      ...     pass  # code running in the debug mode

    We often want to switch to the test mode for an evaluation.
    This is also done in the same way.

       >>> with chainer.using_config('train', False):
-      ...     ...  # code running in the test mode
+      ...     pass  # code running in the test mode

    Note that :class:`~chainer.training.extensions.Evaluator` automatically switches to the test mode, and thus you do not need to manually switch in the loss function for the evaluation.